nuxt/nuxt/docs/content/3.api/1.composables/use-fetch.md

 ::

 * **Options (from `useAsyncData`)**:
-  * `key`: a unique key to ensure that data fetching can be properly de-duplicated across requests, if not provided, it will be generated based on the static code location where `useAyncData` is used.
+  * `key`: a unique key to ensure that data fetching can be properly de-duplicated across requests, if not provided, it will be generated based on the static code location where `useAsyncData` is used.
   * `server`: Whether to fetch the data on the server (defaults to `true`).
   * `default`: A factory function to set the default value of the data, before the async function resolves - particularly useful with the `lazy: true` option.
   * `pick`: Only pick specified keys in this array from the `handler` function result.